- Home |

 Fill an empty plastic bottle with sand or rice and a number of items, letters or anything else you want to base a treasure hunt around.
 Different challenges can be set for hours of entertainment.

 This will stop you getting asked "are we nearly there yet?" for...

-Anything from 5 minutes to 5 hours!
+Anything from five minutes to five hours!
 This can be picked up and put down again with different challenges being set.
-This isn’t just great for car journeys, any time you want to keep a little one entertained ‘The Bottle of Treasure’ will come in handy.
+This isn’t just great for car journeys -any time you want to keep a little one entertained, ‘The Bottle of Treasure’ will come in handy.

-Low – less giggles, more concentration and excitement when things are found!
+Low – fewer giggles, more concentration and excitement when things are found!

 This is really easy.
-Even a one year old will enjoy looking at the different items.
-Perfect age would be 3-6 years.
+Even a toddler will enjoy looking at the different items and listening to them moving around.

 Tips and variants:

 - Set the parameters of the challenge by either asking them to find and name all of the items in the bottle or give them the list of items, with one red herring added, and ask them to tell you which one is not in the bottle.

 - You could also play I-Spy with the bottle and challenge them to find certain items beginning with a particular letter.